Associate Professor of Law

 Meester in Rechten, Tilburg University, 2006

 Mila Versteeg joined the Law School in 2011.
 Her research and teaching interests include comparative constitutional law, public international law and empirical legal studies.
 Most of her research deals with the origins, evolution and effectiveness of provisions in the world’s constitutions.
-Her publications have, amongst others, appeared in the California Law Review, the New York University Law Review, the University of Chicago Law Review, the American Journal of Political Science, the Journal of Legal Studies, the American Journal of International Law, and the Journal of Law, Economics and Organizations.
+Her publications have, amongst others, appeared in the California Law Review, the New York University Law Review, the University of Chicago Law Review, the American Political Science Review, the American Journal of Political Science, the Journal of Legal Studies, the American Journal of International Law, and the Journal of Law, Economics and Organizations.
 A number of her works have been translated into Chinese, Portuguese and Turkish.

 Versteeg earned her B.A. in public administration and first law degree from Tilburg University in the Netherlands in 2006.
 She earned her LL.M. from Harvard Law School in 2007 and a D.Phil. in socio-legal studies in 2011 from Oxford University, where she was a Gregory Kulkes Scholar at Balliol College and recipient of an Arts and the Humanities Research Council Award.